mongodb/specifications/source/auth/auth.rst

 The cache entry value MUST be either the ``saltedPassword`` parameter or the combination of the ``clientKey`` and ``serverKey`` parameters.

+.. _reauthentication:

 Reauthentication
 ~~~~~~~~~~~~~~~~

-On any operation that requires authentication, the server may raise the
+On any operation that requires authentication, the server may raise the error
-error ``ReauthenticationRequired`` (391), typically if the user's credential
+``ReauthenticationRequired`` (391), typically if the user's credential has
-has expired.
-Drivers MUST immediately attempt a reauthentication on
+expired.
+Drivers MUST immediately attempt a reauthentication on the connection
-the connection using suitable credentials, as specified by the particular authentication mechanism when this error is raised, and then re-attempt the operation.
+using suitable credentials, as specified by the particular authentication
+mechanism when this error is raised, and then re-attempt the operation.
+This
-This attempt MUST be irrespective of whether the operation is considered
+attempt MUST be irrespective of whether the operation is considered retryable.
-retryable.
-Drivers MUST NOT resend a hello message during reauthentication, instead using SASL messages directly.
-Any errors that could not be recovered from during reauthentication, or that were encountered during the
+Drivers MUST NOT resend a hello message during reauthentication, instead using
+SASL messages directly.
+Any errors that could not be recovered from during
-subsequent re-attempt of the operation MUST be raised to the user.
-Currently
+reauthentication, or that were encountered during the subsequent re-attempt of
+the operation MUST be raised to the user.
+Currently the only authentication
-the only authentication mechanism on the server that supports reauthentication is OIDC.
+mechanism on the server that supports reauthentication is OIDC.
+See the OIDC
-See the OIDC documentation on reauthentication for more details.
+documentation on reauthentication for more details.
+Note that in order to
-Note that in order to implement the unified spec tests for reauthentication,
+implement the unified spec tests for reauthentication, it may be necessary to
-it may be necessary to add reauthentication support for whichever auth
+add reauthentication support for whichever auth mechanism is used when running
-mechanism is used when running the authentication spec tests.
+the authentication spec tests.

 --------------------------------
 Supported Authentication Methods